Memory Murals vs Autobiographer

 - Newer product — interview reliability and AI quality have iterated rapidly; some reviewers report inconsistent session quality.

-- Photos are limited — the deliverable is a text biography, not a visual family archive.
+- Photos are limited — the deliverable is a text biography with audio playback, not a visual multimedia family archive.

 Memory Murals pros